TykTechnologies/tyk-identity-broker/README.md

 #### `HttpServerOptions.CertFile`

-The path to the certifiate file for this server, required for SSL
+The path to the certificate file for this server, required for SSL

 #### `HttpServerOptions.KeyFile`